Digitalroot-Valheim/valheim-dedicated-server/README.md

-# valheim-dedicated-server
+# Valheim Dedicated Server Setup

-Valheim Dedicated Server Setup
+**License for Commercial use is available by contacting me.**